os-swans/apisproject.org/content/investigations/ac.training/index.md

 ![Africa Corps providing FPV drone and firearms training to Nigerien military personnel (source: KorpusAfrica on Telegram).](/images/act-images/act.niger1.png "Africa Corps providing FPV drone and firearms training to Nigerien military personnel (source: KorpusAfrica on Telegram).")

 The pattern of their uniforms suggests that the trainees likely belong to the Nigerien National Guard and Armed Forces (FAN).
-The footage closely resembles an earlier video published by [okspn](https://t.me/okspn/34814), a Russian military blogger on Telegram, which was filmed sometime in 2024 at the same location.
+The footage closely resembles an earlier video published by <a href="https://t.me/okspn/34814" rel="nofollow">okspn</a>, a Russian military blogger on Telegram, which was filmed sometime in 2024 at the same location.
 It is possible that both videos were captured on the same occasion.

 Using stills from the earlier video, which contains aerial footage, we geolocated the drills to a shooting range in southwestern Niamey [13.581001, 2.013836], near the Tondibiah military base.
 The facility is one of Niger’s primary basic training centers, and also houses the National Officers Training School (French: École de Formation des Forces Armées Nigériennes, or  EFOFAN).